Talks and Visits

 April 2023 – a social evening at Ickham where Geoff Preston talked to us about ‘My Farming Life’.

-July 2023 – a tour of Goodnestone Gardens lead by Head Gardener, Paul Bagshaw
+In July 2023 – we enjoyed a tour of Goodnestone Park Gardens led by Head Gardener, Paul Bagshaw, who spent a lot of time with us and answered all of our questions.

 In November 2023, Cressida Williams, the Cathedral Archivist, provided a fascinating talk entitled ‘Capturing Our Past: The 4 Villages in the Cathedral Archives’.
 This introduced the archive collection held at the Cathedral and provided examples of resources for the history of our 4 villages.
 Wickhambreaux Hall was filled to capacity.